Amazon Best Practice Explained

 All pallets must be standard wooden, four-way pallets as Amazon will NOT accept plastic pallets.

 You will also need to label the pallets on a minimum size of A4.

 If you have trouble printing your labels, you can write them out on a plain A4 piece of paper.
 You must include the following:

 - To (FC Address)

 - Purchase Orders

 - Number of Units

 - Pallet Count

-Our partner, Palletline will deliver the freight directly to Amazon via a ‘drop and swap’ operation, which runs between 6am and 6pm.
+Our partner, Palletline, delivers non-inventory freight directly to Amazon via a ‘drop and swap’ operation, which runs between 6am and 6pm.